jadwigo/bolt-deployer-recipe/README.md

 This receipe will also make database snapshots of each deployment, that will be rolled back on each `dep rollback`

+The database snaphots will not be cleaned up at the moment, so even older database snapshots than the `keep_releases` amount will stay available unless you remove them manually.

 ## Basic installation

 ### On your machine